JJ/raku-advent-calendar-article-2019/README.md

 choice.
 At the very basic level, what you have is a container where you can run a script triggered by an event.

-GitHub actions reside in a YAML file places within the `.github/workflows` directory in your repository.
+GitHub actions reside in a YAML file placed in the `.github/workflows` directory in your repository.
 Let's go for our first one: